nazdridoy/ngpt/docs/usage/cli_config.md

 - `log` - Filepath to log conversation (for interactive and text modes)

 #### Git Commit Message Mode Options
-- `message-context` - Context to guide AI generation (e.g., file types, commit type directive)
+- `preprompt` - Context to guide AI generation (e.g., file types, commit type directive)
-- `recursive-chunk` - Process large diffs in chunks with recursive analysis if needed (default: false)
+- `rec-chunk` - Process large diffs in chunks with recursive analysis if needed (default: false)
 - `diff` - Path to diff file to use instead of staged git changes
 - `chunk-size` - Number of lines per chunk when chunking is enabled (default: 200)
 - `analyses-chunk-size` - Number of lines per chunk when recursively chunking analyses (default: 200)